New research estimates that up to 25 percent of people who have psoriasis also may be sensitive to gluten.

 Some manufacturers add sugar, saturated fats and preservatives to their gluten-free offerings to make them taste better, but they also add calories.
 Just because a diet is gluten-free it does not mean its calorie-free.
 You still need to apply principles of a balanced diet.

-On the other hand, says Dr. Jerry Bagel, director of the Psoriasis Treatment Center of Central New Jersey in East Windsor and a member of the National Psoriasis Foundation Medical Board, if someone's skin improves as a result of a gluten-free diet, it's likely the patient's digestive system is improving as well, and absorbing more nutrients.
+On the other hand, says Jerry Bagel, M.D., director of the Psoriasis Treatment Center of Central New Jersey in East Windsor and a member of the National Psoriasis Foundation Medical Board, if someone's skin improves as a result of a gluten-free diet, it's likely the patient's digestive system is improving as well, and absorbing more nutrients.

 Gluten-free diets allow you to still eat all fresh fruits and vegetables, which should be part of your healthy diet.
 Beef, chicken, fish, lamb, pork and dairy products are also naturally gluten-free.
 Again, just be sure to watch for additives.